Overlord-Runt/notes/docs/economics/T1 Global Economy/freetrade.md

 Free trade is based ont eh economic thoery of Comparative advantage - individual economies should specialise in producing what they are most efficient in(having the lowest opportunity cost), and trade with each other

+### Questions

+A developing economy has entered into a multilateral free trade agreement with advanced economies.

+Outline ONE disadvantage to the developing economy of entering into this trade agreement.

+---

+The developing country would experience a decline in local trade due to large amounts of dumping to reduce local competition.

+---

 ## Advantages of free trade